 - Write how-to posts to teach others a new skill.

 - Upload a fun picture or video to lighten the mood.

 All content is searchable – no matter what format it’s in.
 You can organize your content by group (or space), add tags to help people filter content by topic, or make content available only to certain people or teams.

 When you post updates, upload new files or comment on content, people in your spaces will see a notification on their own activity stream (no annoying pop-ups – don’t worry!).
-This makes it easy to share knowledge and keep everyone on the same page.
+This makes it easy to boost knowledge sharing and keep everyone on the same page.